GrabAByte/bash-repository-scaffolding/README.md

   -t module
 ```

-This will create the output directory is it isnt already present, run the `./structures/terraform.sh` script and create terraform files and directories relate to module construction
+This will create the output directory is it isnt already present, run the `./structures/terraform.sh` script and create terraform files and directories related to module construction.

 Regardless of the structure type, the `./structures/common.sh` script will be ran, this contains generic files such as `README.md`, `CHANGELOG.md` and `LICENSE` which should be present in all respositories regardless of tool or programming language.